Skip to main content

 From colonial imports to beloved local staples, pies have traveled an interesting journey in Singapore.
 They’ve adapted, evolved, and found their unique place in our diverse food culture.
 As we look to the future, we’re excited to continue this tradition, honoring the past while innovating for the next generation of pie lovers.

 What’s your favorite pie memory in Singapore?
-Share it with us in the comments or tag us on social media with #AndysPieSG!
+Share it with us in the comments or email us at hello@andyspie.sg!

 Tags: history singapore culture food-heritage